 - The destruction and falsification of records are strictly prohibited.
 Anyone who does so can be fined up to a 20-year sentence in prison.

 - The retention period of a company’s financial records is seven years.

-- Business-specific records, such as transaction of sales, electronic communications, and audits must be saved and stored.
+- Business-specific records, such as sales transactions, electronic communications, and audits, must be saved and stored.